Submissions for Programmatic Information Collection Review Is Now Open

 Preparing a Submission for Programmatic Review

 The information below is intended to answer frequently asked questions regarding the programmatic review process, in particular for principal investigators and park managers who are preparing to submit or have submitted social science studies.
-More detail is available in the Guidelines and Submission Form for Programmatic Review for NPS-Sponsored Public Surveys, Focus Groups and Field Experiments (revised June 2011 - PDF - 521KB).
+More detail is available in the Guidelines for the Programmatic Review and Clearance Process for NPS-Sponsored Public Surveys.

 Does my study need OMB approval?